Poor workers bear the brunt of India's heatwave | Science-Environment

 - India

 "There is too much heat and if we won't work, what will we eat?
-For a few days, we work and then we sit idle for a few days because of tiredness and heat," Tundra said.
-Temperatures in the New Delhi area have touched 45 degrees Celsius (113 Fahrenheit) this year, often causing Tundra, and his wife Lata, who works at the same construction site, to fall sick.
+For a few days, we work and then we sit idle for a few days because of tiredness and heat," Tundre said.
+High temperatures in the New Delhi area, which soared above 120 Fahrenheit (49 Celsius) in some regions on Sunday, have often caused Tundre, and his wife Lata, who works at the same construction site, to fall sick.
 That in turn means they lose income.

-Tundra and Lata live with their two young children in a slum near the construction site in Noida, a satellite city of New Delhi.
-They moved from their home state of Chhattisgarh in central India to seek work and higher wages around the capital.
-On the construction site, laborers scale up walls, lay concrete, and carry heavy loads, using ragged scarves around their heads as protection against the sun.

-But even when the couple finishes their day's work, they have little respite as their home is hot, having absorbed the heat of the sun all day long.
-Avital Somvanshi, an urban environment researcher from India's Centre for Science and Environment, said federal government data showed that heat stress was the most common cause of death, after lightning, from forces of nature in the last 20 years.
+But even when the couple finish their day's work, they have little respite as their home is hot, having absorbed the heat of the sun all day long.
+Avikal Somvanshi, an urban environment researcher from India's Centre for Science and Environment, said federal government data showed that heat stress was the most-common cause of death, after lightning, from forces of nature in the last 20 years.

 "Most of these deaths occur in men aged 30-45.
-These are working-class, blue-collar men who have no option but to be working in the scorching heat," Somvanshi said.
-There are no laws in India that prevent outdoor activity when temperatures reach a certain level, unlike in some Middle-Eastern countries, Somvanshi said.
+These are working class, blue-collar men who have no option but to be working in the scorching heat," Somvanshi said.
+There are no laws in India that prevent outdoor activity when temperatures breach a certain level, unlike in some Middle Eastern countries, Somvanshi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)